-Whole Foods Adds Plant-Based Burger Bar
+Whole Foods Expands Plant-Based Burger Bar Partnership

-The Impossible burger has some competition.
+The Impossible Burger has some competition.

-Plant-based burgers are having their moment in the culinary world right now: Just as the Impossible burger is picking up a devoted following and Beyond Burgers hit grocery stores, a new vegetarian burger option has popped up in the form of Next Level Burger—and it's even being sold at Whole Foods.
+Plant-based burgers are having their moment in the culinary world right now: Just as the Impossible Burger is picking up a devoted following and Beyond Burgers hit grocery stores, a new vegetarian burger option has popped up in the form of Next Level Burger—and it's even being sold at Whole Foods.

 According to a report from Forbes, Next Level Burger, or the NLB, originated in Bend, Oregon, where it turned out to be a hit.
-Founded by ex-marine Matt de Gruyter and his wife Cierra, neither of whom were vegetarians when they opened their restaurant but now adhere to a plant-based diet, Next Level Burger attracted the attention of Alex Payne, the founder of Twitter, who loved the NLB and decided to become an investor.
+Founded by ex-marine Matt de Gruyter and his wife Cierra, who were both vegans when they opened their restaurant but now adhere to a plant-based diet, Next Level Burger attracted the attention of Alex Payne, an engineer at Twitter, who loved the NLB and decided to become an investor.

-Soon the restaurant expanded to Portland, where the Whole Foods in Lake Oswego opened a burger bar serving the NLB.
+Soon the restaurant expanded to Portland, and later to the Whole Foods in Lake Oswego opened a burger bar serving the NLB.
 Their newest location is also in Whole Foods, this time in Seattle.

 “We are thrilled to be early partners with Next Level Burgers as consumer demand increases for plant-forward alternatives,” Erika Dimmler, Whole Foods Market Regional PR Director, told Forbes.